gatsby-tv/provisioning/README.md

 Provisioning scripts for creating a Kubernetes cluster to host GatsbyTV on.

+## Definitions

+* Provisioner - The machine doing the provisioning - ie. a laptop you run the ansible playbooks from.
+* Guest - The machine being provisioned - ie. a server you're provisioning for deployment.

 ## Dependencies

 Some of the playbooks require the community.kubernetes ansible collection.
 This can be installed using `ansible-galaxy collection install community.kubernetes`.

+The provisioner machine may need `sshpass` installed.
+To run the initial setup playbook.
+Install this on Ubuntu and Debian provisioner machines with `sudo apt install sshpass -y`.

 ## Usage